bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/lifecycle_r.md

 When you run `git push plotly master`, Dash Enterprise will do the following:

-1. Mount app source code
+1. Mount app source code.
 2. Detect which Buildpack to use based off of files present in app root folder.
-This R buildpack is detected by discovering `app.R` or `init.R` files.You must also `.buildpacks` file that contains the Dash for R buildpack URL
+This R buildpack is detected by discovering a  `.buildpacks` file that contains the Dash for R buildpack.

 > **Workspaces do not support `R` buildpacks.** You cannot preview `R` apps in Workspaces.
 > This does not affect your ability to deploy these apps from workspaces.